stat250/website/2019/syllabus.md

 order: 2
 ---

 Welcome to STAT250!
-This seminar will only be offered in the fall 2019.
-Do not miss your chance to be part of it!
+This seminar is limited enrollment, and will only be offered once; **please fill out [this survey](https://docs.google.com/forms/d/e/1FAIpQLSci5dnSypW6J7mNuCdlXb16Pu2-lTD_7XMFT9YjFu7SBcxdRQ/viewform?usp=sf_link) by Friday, September 6, if you are interested in joining!**

 ### How do you create a new, exciting data science course for the Harvard GenEd program?